 When we are stressed to the brim, overwhelmed with decisions or exhausted from the hustle and bustle of life it can be hard to remember to practice self-care.
 This list of 21 self-care ideas is easy to add to your everyday routine.

-Self-care is important to help us relieve stress and nurture our mental wellbeing.
+Self-care is important to help us relieve stress, avoid burnout and nurture our mental wellbeing.
 It’s not always easy to remember to take care of yourself when you are busy taking care of everyone else around you.

 Check out our 10 Stress Relief Activities too!